maivey/sybilcast/README.md

 ### Leaflet

-- Displays a heatmap of the crime count on the hottest and coldest day of the selected year
+- Displays a heatmap of the crime count on the hottest and coldest day of the selected year.
+User can choose whether to display the heat map for hottest day or the coldest day.

+- Displays map of LA with markers of the location of the crime for both the hottest and coldest day.
+User can choose any year(s) they want to display on the map.
+On hover, the marker shows the crime description, the military time of the time of occurrence, and the date that the crime occurred.

 ### HTML Navigation